 Possible Fishing Closures in the Florida Keys

-The waters surrounding the Florida Keys are managed by the Florida Keys National Marine Sanctuary (FKNMS), which is currently developing changes to its General Management Plan (GMP) that may significantly impact recreational fishing access and management.
-For anglers this means potentially significant changes to recreational fishing in the sanctuary, including more restrictive fishing regulations and new or expanded marine no-fishing zones.
+The waters surrounding the Florida Keys are managed by the Florida Keys National Marine Sanctuary (FKNMS), which recently released their “Restoration Blueprint” that will have some impacts on recreational fishing access and management.
+For anglers this means changes to recreational fishing in the sanctuary, including more restrictive fishing regulations and new or expanded marine no-fishing zones.

-The development of a revised GMP is led by the FKNMS Sanctuary Advisory Council and is expected to last into 2015.
+The development of the FKNMS Restoration Blueprint was led by the FKNMS Sanctuary Advisory Council and revealed at their August 2019 meeting.
 The Advisory Council is comprised of representatives of various stakeholder groups including recreational boating, environmental interests, divers, both commercial and recreational fishing, tourism and others.
 The Advisory Council holds no regulatory authority, but rather provides input and advice to the National Oceanic and Atmospheric Administration (NOAA), which makes regulatory changes to sanctuary management and operations.
 However, the Advisory Council’s input holds considerable weight.